Re-opening Information for Community Pools

 Cleaning and disinfecting an area used by an ill person.

-- Closing off areas used by a sick person and not using the areas until after cleaning and disinfecting them.
+- Closing off areas used by a sick person and not using the areas until after cleaning

 - Waiting more than 24 hours before cleaning and disinfecting these areas.